GriggsGD/UnityInteractableSystem/README.md

 ![Ball Setup](https://user-images.githubusercontent.com/79928221/147372733-85e9f7da-d52e-406f-83ce-3773dae722b9.PNG)

-2. Create a script called `PickupItem` we will be using this to add functionality on the interact of this object.
+2. Create a script called `PickupItem` we will be using this to script behaviour on the interact of this object.
-- Inside the script make a `public void` method called `Pickup`, this will be used to set in the inspector of the Interactable script to be called on interact
-  - Inside the `Pickup` method add the functionality to be performed on interact, in this example will be simply destroying the object with `Destroy(gameObject);`
+- Add the following code to the script, this will destroy the object when Pickup is called by the interact event
 ```
 public class PickupItem : MonoBehaviour
 {